Customer story • 8 min read

 It was a challenge to ensure employee programs and events were accessible and user-friendly.
 Things were not centralized, and employees often had to go through clunky calendars and search through different places to find out what’s happening.

-For Asana, they asked themselves: how do we find clarity for our people?
+Asana asked themselves: how do we find clarity for our people?

 “Within the second month of launching Epoch at Asana, we had folks organically reaching out to us like, ‘Hey, how do I organize my team’s All Hands?
 How do I plan my ERG event?
 I want to use Epoch!’” says Ashley.